Psychotherapy and Counseling

 “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
 Abraham Maslow

-Contemporary Psychotherapy is a pluralistic approach to therapy which has given me a background in multiple therapeutic approaches.
-What that means is that rather then having only one way of working with my clients I fit the approach to the client; rather than just having a hammer in my tool box I fit the tools to the client.
+What that means is that rather than having only one way of working with my clients I fit the approach to the client; rather than just having a hammer in my toolbox I fit the tools to the client.

-To me, one of the most important things that I do, is to see each and every person that comes to me for therapy as an individual and that there will be a unique way that we will work together.
-As an example if a client comes to me complaining of a symptom like ‘depression’ rather then ‘treating’ the depression I will work with the client to see what approach will best fit them and their unique and specific way that they are ‘depressed’.
+One of the most important things that I do is to see each and every person that comes to me for therapy as an individual.
+This means that there will be a unique way that we will work together.
+As an example, if a client comes to me complaining of a symptom like ‘depression’ rather than ‘treating’ the depression I will work with the client to see what approach will best fit them and their unique and specific way that they are ‘depressed.’

 Hypnosis and Trance Work

-Often problems or symptoms will require you to go into ‘trance’ in order to experience them.
+Often problems or symptoms will require you to go into ‘trance’ to experience them.

-Understanding and being able to utilise this natural phenomena is what hypnosis is, so, if you can create big imaginary scary spiders, what would happen if you could create big exciting plans and projects instead? or teach yourself to see the tiny spider in the sink for what it is, just a small harmless spider!
+Understanding and being able to utilise this natural phenomenon is what hypnosis is.
+If you can create big imaginary scary spiders, what would happen if you could create big exciting plans and projects instead?
+Or teach yourself to see the tiny spider in the sink for what it is, just a small harmless spider!

 “There is an entirely different way to look at change which we call the generative or enrichment approach.
 Instead of just looking for what’s wrong and fixing it, it’s possible simply to think of ways that your life could be enriched: “What new capacities or abilities could I invent for myself?”; “How can I make things really groovy?”